lucasparada20/BicycleSharingSystems/README.md

 1.-Building is via Makefile.

-2.-type 'make usage' for opions of usage provided in the Makefile.
+2.-type 'make usage' for options of usage provided in the Makefile.
 This is the output you should get:

 Usage: ./gen trips.csv station_data.json start_hour end_hour nb_scenarios